moderndatacompany/dataos.info/docs/resources/lens/concepts.md

 ## Views

-Views sit on top of the data graph of cubes and create a abstraction of whole data model with which data consumers can interact.
+Views sit on top of the data graph of lens and create a abstraction of whole data model with which data consumers can interact.
 They serve as a layer for defining metrics, providing a simplified interface for end-users to interact objectively with key metrics instead of the entire data model.
 A view reference serves as a way to access dimensions, measures, and segments from multiple logical tables.
 It does not define any measures, dimensions, or segments on its own.

 In the example below, we create the `transaction_analysis` view which includes select members from transactions, and products tables: